 Attend the 10th Annual Blessing of the Animals at Christ Church

 Dogs, cats, fish, pigs, chickens, llamas and more will be on hand.
-Cindy Adams hosts on December 9 at 2 p.m.
+Cindy Adams typically hosts; date and time TBD.

 Catch the Rockettes and their Christmas Spectacular at Radio City Music Hall

 Santa and live animals make an appearance during the classic show, too!

 Or, hop the Holiday Express at the New-York Historical this holiday season, which has been reimagined to celebrate the 100th birthday of Busytown author and illustrator Richard Scarry.
 The installation showcases artwork and graphics of Scarry’s characters (like Huckle Cat and Lowly Worm!)

 Click here for our suggestions on where to find him.